jab/project/Roadmap.md

   to meet requirements for internal use at Google, we continue to explore some changes that may affect APIs and usage patterns.

-* **Server-side rendering (SRR):** We're doing R&D on server-side rendering for lit-html and LitElement, with support for lazy, incremental, client-side hydration.
+* **Server-side rendering (SSR):** We're doing R&D on server-side rendering for lit-html and LitElement, with support for lazy, incremental, client-side hydration.
 This includes work on a node.js-based server and work in the libraries themselves.
 While we're targeting lit-html and LitElement first, we're designing the solution with support for alternative renderers and Web Component base classes in mind.
 We've made significant progress, but it's too early